human-nature-lab/Phenotype-paper/README.md

 ### Abstract:

-Despite a growing interest in the gut microbiome of non-industrialized regions of the world, data linking microbiome features from such settings to diverse phenotypes remains uncommon.
-Using metagenomic data from a community-based cohort of 1,871 people from isolated villages in the Mesoamerican highlands of Western Honduras, we report 2,148 associations spanning 639 gut microbial species and 123 phenotypes.
-We report 64 associations with mental health phenotypes alone, as well as 1,105 associations with diverse socioeconomic phenotypes.
-Distinctly, we found 988 associations with microbiome metabolic pathways.
-Furthermore, including such strain-phylogenetic information modifies the overall relationship between the gut microbiome and these phenotypes, especially in some phenotypes like household wealth.
-Coincidentally, the number of polymorphic sites within some species were also increased in wealthier individuals.
+Despite a growing interest in the gut microbiome of non-industrialized countries, data linking deeply sequenced microbiome from such settings to diverse host phenotypes and situational factors remains uncommon.
+Using metagenomic data from a community-based cohort of 1,871 people from isolated villages in the Mesoamerican highlands of western Honduras, we report novel associations between bacterial species and human phenotypes and factors.
+Among them, socioeconomic factors account for 51.44 % of the total associations.
+Meta-analysis of species-level profiles across several datasets identified several species associated with Body Mass Index, consistent with previous findings.
+Furthermore, the inclusion of strain-phylogenetic information modifies the overall relationship between the gut microbiome and the phenotypes, especially for some factors like household wealth (e.g., wealthier individuals harbor different strains of Eubacterium rectale).
 Our analysis suggests new roles that gut microbiome surveillance can play in understanding broad features of individual and public health.

 ### Contents:

 - Phenotype-microbiome associations
-- Phenotyp-microbiome with strains
+- Phenotype-Pathway associations
+- Meta-analysis of BMI
 - Polymorphic sites
 - Supplementary figures
 - Supplementary data